 Halloween (or Hallowe’en) is an international holiday celebrated on October 31.
 Halloween activities include trick-or-treating, ghost tours, bonfires, costume parties, visiting haunted attractions, carving jack-o’-lanterns, reading scary stories, and watching horror movies.

 I remember the day my dear husband reminded me to dress up the little girls into witches for Halloween.
 “Halloween?”
 I thought Halloween was only done in the Western countries. ” Yes you have to dress them up as witches”.
 As a little boy in the late sixties, he pranced around the neighborhood begging for candies and yelling “Trick or Treat” .
-According to him, the Halloween “Trick or Treat” originated in the Philippines in the sixties when the Americans living in the village started the tradition.
+According to him, the Halloween “Trick or Treat” originated in the Philippines during the sixties when the Americans living in the village started the tradition.
 In the early nineties, Halloween was not yet commercialized.
+No little kids doing trick or treat inside the malls.

 The Trick or Treat was limited to Ayala Land villages, where most American expatriates lived.
 There were a few masks and simple decors in National Book store but that was it.
 No costumes.
 I had to be creative.
 I designed a witch costume with yellow piping and a dressmaker executed it.
 A balikbayan sister from San Francisco brought in the hat, the candy corn candies, the fangs gum for props.